leomccormack/SPARTA/README.md

 # SPARTA

-A collection of open-source VST, VST3, AU, LV2 and AAX audio plug-ins for the production and playback of spatial sound scenes.
+A collection of open-source VST, VST3, AU, LV2 and AAX audio plug-ins for the production and playback of spatial sound scenes [1].
 Developed using [JUCE](https://github.com/WeAreROLI/JUCE/) and the [Spatial_Audio_Framework](https://github.com/leomccormack/Spatial_Audio_Framework).

 ![](sparta_screenshot.png)